Coastal Road (Mumbai): Phase 2

 Work on the second phase, a 19.22 km road between the Bandra end of the BWSL and Kandivali, will be constructed by MSRDC.
-The phase includes the 9.5 km Versova-Bandra Sea Link.
+The phase includes the 9.5 km Versova–Bandra Sea Link.
+A Sea link connecting Bandra to Virar has been approved by MMRDA.
+The coastal road is to be extended till Vasai-Virar.
+The Versova–Virar sea link will be constructed by MMRDA, the 43 KM elevated road would be built at an estimated 63000 crores.